joshsteffen/joshsteffen.github.io/content/posts/hxp-38c3-ctf-ser-szwajcarski/index.md

-A process can request a shared memory region by passing a path through this tree to the [`shm_obtain`](https://github.com/klange/toaruos/blob/911daaad555e8872a99687121d84197803d9a16c/kernel/sys/shm.c#L236-L274) syscall in a form similar to a file path.
+A process can request a shared memory region by passing a path through this tree to the [`shm_obtain`](https://github.com/klange/toaruos/blob/911daaad555e8872a99687121d84197803d9a16c/kernel/sys/shm.c#L236-L274) syscall in a form similar to a file path (albeit with dots instead of slashes).
 After ensuring a chunk exists at this path by allocating a new one if needed, the chunk is mapped into the calling process and added to its `shm_mappings` list.

 When a process exits, [`shm_release_all`](https://github.com/klange/toaruos/blob/911daaad555e8872a99687121d84197803d9a16c/kernel/sys/shm.c#L325-L344)